BxCppDev/bxjsontools/README.md

 The     ``bxjsontools``     library     (also   ``BxJsontools``     or ``Bayeux/Jsontools``) consists in  a set of C++  classes and utilities for JSON based serialization.
-It aims to be integrated as a companion module  of the  Bayeux  C++  library (the  foundation  library of  the SuperNEMO physics experiment's software).
+It aims to be integrated as a companion module  of the  Bayeux  and Vire C++  libraries.

 This is a very preliminary work that needs more development and tests.